eidanyosoy/docker-rsync-backup/README.md

         └── each subfolder

     EXCLUDES (""):
        Semicolon separated list of exclude patterns.
 Use the format described in the FILTER RULES section of the rsync man page.
 A limitation is that semicolon may not be present in any of the patterns.

     CRON_TIME ("0 1 * * *"):
        The time to do backups.
 The default is at 01:00 every night.

     CONTAINER_TIMEZONE=Europe/Stockholm
        You can choose any timezone you want , for find the correct timezone In your case  ( sudo cat /etc/timecone )

+    BACKUP_HOLD=15
+       Remove older Backups from GDrice or GCrypt

+    SERVER_ID=docker
+       if you have multiple servers, this is advantageous for the assignments at the end.

+THIS IS A *** Work In Progress ***

+in the end this means that there could be updates daily to weekly, as well as possible errors or the like,

 # Support